justint/cs160-facedetection/README.md

 ### Must do:

+- [ ] Load jobs from ownerid on dashboard.ejs load (client-side request to server)

+- [ ] Validate email input on signup.ejs

+- [ ] Update index.ejs to include local reg + proj name/our team, remove Facebook

 - Handle job creation:
   - [x] Implement file sanitation on server-side
     - [x] Check file mimetype on server-side
-  - [ ] Store job info into Postgres
+  - [x] Store job info into Postgres

 - [ ] Store and load user queues to/from database